-Tagged Allah Worshipers, Christian Life, Christianity, Christians, Crossway, Five Love Languages of Leviticus, God, Gospel, Greg Gilbert, Islam, Jesus, Keving DeYoung, Leadership, Muslims, sacrifice, servanthood, Sharing The Wealth, The Church
+Tagged Allah Worshipers, Christian Life, Christianity, Christians, Crossway, Five Love Languages of Leviticus, God, Gospel, Greg Gilbert, Islam, Jesus, Keving DeYoung, Leadership, Muslims, Must Reads, sacrifice, servanthood, The Church

 A couple weeks ago, I posted an announcement about John Piper’s latest book, Bloodlines: Race, Cross, and the Christian.
 I haven’t even read it yet, and I am already very grateful for this book.